Poppaea Sabina

 Poppaea Sabina (30 AD – 65 AD), also known as Ollia, was a Roman empress as the second wife of the emperor Nero.
 She had also been wife to the future emperor Otho.
 The historians of antiquity describe her as a beautiful woman who used intrigues to become empress.

-The large Villa Poppaea at Oplontis near Pompeii bears her name because of the archaeological finds there.
+The large Villa Poppaea at Oplontis near Pompeii bears her name because of archaeological finds there, but it is unlikely she resided in or owned the villa.
 It has been largely excavated and can be visited today.

 Early life

 Birth

 Villa Poppaea: caldarium of the private baths.

 Poppaea Sabina the Younger was born in Pompeii in AD 30 as the daughter of Titus Ollius and Poppaea Sabina the Elder.
 At birth and for most of her childhood she went by her proper patronymic nomen "Ollia", belonging to women of her father's gens, the Ollii, but at some point, probably before her first marriage, decided to start going by her mother's name instead, potentially due to her father's disgrace and suicide.

 It is very likely that Poppaea's family came from Pompeii, and the common belief is that they might have been the owners of the Casa del Menandro (a house in Pompeii named for the painting of the 4th century BC playwright Menander that is found there).
 Most evidence suggesting Poppaea's Pompeiian origins comes from the 20th-century excavations of a town that was destroyed in the eruption of Mount Vesuvius in 79.
-For instance, legal documents found during excavations in nearby Herculaneum described her as being the owner of a brick- or tile-work business in the Pompeii area.
-In particular, the sumptuous Villa Poppaea at Oplontis near Herculaneum is thought to have been her main residence outside Rome.
+For instance, legal documents found during excavations in nearby Herculaneum described her as being the owner of a pottery workshop in the suburbs of Pompeii.
+The sumptuous Villa Poppaea, at Oplontis near Herculaneum, was thought to have been her main residence outside Rome, although some modern scholarship has cast doubt on this, concluding it is unlikely she owned or resided at the villa.